-Stranded Texas turtle Tally heads home from north Wales
+Turtle swept 4,000 miles to Wales flies home to Texas

 How do you transport a turtle between continents?

-Flying an endangered sea turtle across continents is a dangerous operation.
+Flying an endangered sea turtle across continents is a complex operation.

 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is an international agreement between governments.